terabyte/sebot/README.md

 The script that is run on every request to "/api/".
 It takes a JSON object as input and produces a JSON object as output

+The input should look like:

+	{
+		action: "action_string", /* The action that is requested */
+		/* any other values that the action requires.  arguments, data, etc. */ }

 The output should look like:

 	{